Home | Contact Me

 Here's the rest of that shelf.
 The ornaments in that potpourri holder (the odd blobs are from potpourri) are Shiny-Brites; the first decorations my husband and I bought many years ago when we felt we could afford our first Christmas tree.
 I read somewhere recently that those inexpensive ornaments had become sought-after, and that a famous designer was resurrecting the line.
 No doubt the new ones will cost much more than the originals!
 The brass bowl has more of a wonderful smelling potpourri which I will probably never find again.

 As an aside: You may notice those Shakespeare books.
-Well, here's the story of the eight brown volumes behind the ornament holder.
+Well, you can read the story of the eight brown volumes behind the ornament holder, the Greatest Cheap Thrill of my LIFE, here.

 NEXT: >>